dcousin3/superb/README.md

 [site](https://dcousin3.github.io/superb/).

-A general introduction to the `superb` framework underlying this library is in press at *Advances in Methods and Practices in Psychological Sciences* (Cousineau, Goulet, & Harding, in press).
+A general introduction to the `superb` framework underlying this library is published at *Advances in Methods and Practices in Psychological Sciences* (Cousineau, Goulet, & Harding, 2021).

 # References